Analysis | How consistent is Biden’s Syria strike with his team’s criticism of Trump?

 Now-Vice President Kamala D. Harris (D-Calif.) raised similar questions after another Trump strike on Syria in 2018.
 This strike targeted chemical weapons facilities and was joined in by other Western allies.

 “I am deeply concerned about the legal rationale of last night’s strikes,” said Harris, who was then a senator from California.
-“The president needs to lay out a comprehensive strategy in consultation with Congress — and he needs to do it now.”
+“The president needs to lay out a comprehensive strategy in Syria in consultation with Congress — and he needs to do it now.”

 One very important difference between these 2017 and 2018 strikes and the strike Thursday is the impetus.
-While those strikes were about chemical weapons — and raised valid concerns which even some Trump allies shared about whether the United States should get involved — Thursday’s are described as being specifically about defending Americans in the region.
+While those strikes were about chemical weapons — and raised valid concerns that even some Trump allies shared about whether the United States should get involved — Thursday’s are described as being specifically about defending Americans in the region.

 The Biden administration will need to make its case about the legitimacy and proportionality of the strikes, but its stated justification is that this was a response to Iran-linked groups targeting military personnel and contractors in northern Iraq, killing a contractor and injuring a service member, along with other threats involving U.S. interests specifically.

-There have long been questions about just how much power a president should have to carry out such strikes in the absence of a formal and specific authorization for the use of military force (AUMF) in Syria, but the situations aren’t totally analogous.
+There have long been questions about just how much power a president should have to carry out such strikes in the absence of a formal and specific authorization for the use of military force in Syria, but the situations aren’t totally analogous.

 Psaki’s statement about Syria being a sovereign country would seem to apply here and will be worth an explanation, regardless of the impetus for the attack, but she’s also not the one responsible for creating policy.

 Biden’s past comments came up as well.
 Fox’s story, for instance, suggested Biden’s 2019 remarks about Trump and Syria also hadn’t “aged well.”
-The offending tweet: Citing Trump’s Syria policy and saying “his erratic, impulsive decisions endanger our troops and make us all less safe.”
+The offending tweet: citing Trump’s Syria policy and saying “his erratic, impulsive decisions endanger our troops and make us all less safe.”

 Biden had previously tweeted, in June of that year, that “Trump’s erratic, impulsive actions are the last thing we need as Commander-in-Chief.
 No president should order a military strike without fully understanding the consequences.”

-“Ummm … did you forget to delete this before you bombed Syria @POTUS?” asked a Newsmax contributor and Trump adviser.
+“Ummm…did you forget to delete this before you bombed Syria @POTUS?” asked a Newsmax contributor and Trump adviser.

-This is even more apples-to-oranges than the others.
+This is even more apples to oranges than the others.
 Biden’s case was less that the strikes weren’t legal or were a bad idea than that Trump had no real strategy.
-What’s more, the impetus wasn’t a U.S. strike on Syria, but rather a cyberstrike against Iran — combined with Trump having authorized a conventional military attack on Iran for shooting down a U.S. intelligence drone, but pulled back at the last minute.
+What’s more, the impetus wasn’t a U.S. strike on Syria, but rather a cyberstrike against Iran — combined with Trump having authorized a conventional military attack on Iran for shooting down a U.S. intelligence drone, but pulling it back at the last minute.

 There is a clear difference between provoking Iran, a more formidable regional power than Syria and one the United States has sought to avoid directly provoking.